 With the right kind of office policies and structures, you can mitigate the chances of workplace conflict due to miscommunication and emotional behaviour, but neither can be removed entirely from the equation.

-Identify Conflicts that Require your Intervention
+3. Identify Which Conflicts Require your Intervention

 This might sound contrary to everything said so far, but not all conflicts at the office require your direct attention and intervention.
 People can and will have minor arguments and fights in their day to day lives, and if you intrude into everything, you risk coming across as an overbearing leader.